 To gain a first-hand experience of modeling in ecology (or evolution, if you’re so inclined), I am assigning that you find a study that makes use of a model, and recreate it.
 There is a great deal to be learned from being in the weeds of a study with an ecologist that is trying to understanding an aspect of the natural world, attempting to create a model that will capture its essential elements, and trying to gain deeper understanding that would otherwise been unknown without the model.
 Don’t get me wrong, there is a lot to learn from the broad kinds of modeling that we are studying from the text (mostly population-level, theoretical models), but there is also a lot to learn from trying to recreate a newer, (perhaps) messier, real scientific model.
 In doing so I’m hoping that you’ll grow and learn through learning idiosyncratic approaches the authors used and see how models are created, analyzed, and used in practice—it’s very different from the nice, clean models we read about in the textbook that have been studied for many decades!
 This might include discovering implicit or explicit assumptions of the model, approaches to parameterizing of the model, learning different quantitative techniques for analysis, seeing new types of visualizations, and lots of other possibilities!

 But perhaps most importantly, after creating and analyzing a real scientific model, I am hoping that this project will empower you by revealing to you (and me, of course) that you have the ability to model at a professional, scientific level.
-As you all are preparing to graduate within the next 0.75–1.75 years, these types of activities will certainly benefit you in many expected and unexpected ways.
+Most of you are preparing to graduate within the next 1–2 years, and these types of activities will certainly benefit you in many expected and unexpected ways.

 The Remodeling Project will have 6 parts: